-- (a) the self-assessment referred to in term and condition 7(h) of Appendix A to this Recognition Order.
-The self-assessment must contain information as specified by Commission staff from time to time and include the following information: - (i) an assessment of how IIROC is meeting its regulatory mandate, including an assessment against the recognition criteria in Schedule 1 to the Recognition Order and the terms and conditions in Appendix A to the Recognition Order; - (ii) an assessment against its strategic plan; - (iii) a description of trends seen as a result of compliance reviews, investigations and prosecutions conducted, and complaints received, including IIROC's plan to deal with any issues; - (iv) whether IIROC is meeting its benchmarks, and reasons for any benchmarks not being met; - (v) a description and update on significant projects undertaken by IIROC; and - (vi) a description of issues raised by any of the Recognizing Regulators, external auditors or internal audit, which are being tracked by IIROC's senior management, together with a summary of the progress made on their resolution; and - (b) certification by IIROC's Chief Executive Officer and General Counsel that IIROC is in compliance with the terms and conditions applicable to it in Appendix A to this Recognition Order.
+(a) the self-assessment referred to in term and condition 7(h) of Appendix A to the Recognition Order.
+The self-assessment must contain information as specified by Commission staff from time to time and include the following information:

+- (i) an assessment of how IIROC is meeting its regulatory mandate, including an assessment against the terms and conditions set out in Appendix A to the Recognition Order and the recognition criteria set out in Schedule 1 thereto; - (ii) an assessment against its strategic plan; - (iii) a description of trends seen as a result of compliance reviews, investigations and prosecutions conducted, and complaints received, including IIROC's plan to deal with any issues; - (iv) whether IIROC is meeting its benchmarks, and reasons for any benchmarks not being met; - (v) a description and update on significant projects undertaken by IIROC; and - (vi) a description of issues raised by any of the Recognizing Regulators, external auditors or internal audit, which are being tracked by IIROC's senior management, together with a summary of the progress made on their resolution; and - (b) certification by IIROC's Chief Executive Officer and General Counsel that IIROC is in compliance with the terms and conditions applicable to it in Appendix A to the Recognition Order.